 Note: Comments and replies cannot be deleted, unless your project administrator has enabled this feature.
 You can collapse a discussion and change the status to closed.

 To add a new comment to an artifact:

 1. Open an artifact.

-- 2. Open the Discussions tab in the utility panel. - 3.
-Click the New Comment link.
+- 2. Open the Discussions tab in the utility panel. - Click the Discussions tab icon.